Prepared for

 Why This Work Matters

-This work demonstrates that modernization and culture are not enemies.
-They're the same problem.
+See why modernization and culture are the same problem

-This is what enterprise transformation looks like: reshaping how organizations approach change, not just executing plans.
+Enterprise transformation means reshaping how organizations approach change, not just executing plans.

 Innovation | Vangent/Pearson